ash-project/evals/README.md

 # Evals

-A comprehensive evaluation framework for testing and comparing AI language models on various coding tasks.
-This framework allows you to run structured evaluations, compare model performance with and without usage rules, and generate detailed reports.
+A evaluation tool for testing and comparing AI language models on various coding tasks.
+This allows you to run structured evaluations, compare model performance with and without usage rules, and generate detailed reports.

 ## Features